I offer a buon fresco painting workshop that suits adults with any level of art-making experience.

 Meaning ‘true’ fresco, buon fresco is the method of applying pigments dispersed in water onto wet plaster, the intonaco, to create durable paintings on walls and ceilings.
 This differs from fresco a secco, ‘dry’ fresco, which is the method of applying pigments mixed with a binder to dry plaster.

 Traditionally, the buon fresco artist prepares the wall or ceiling with three or more layers of plaster, made with varying ratios of slaked lime putty and aggregate such as fine sand.
 The paint is applied to the intonaco, the final, smoothest and thinnest layer of plaster that contains less sand than the penultimate, coarser layer, the arriccio.
 I have worked out the best formula of intonaco for your tiles, and we will be using a combination of marble dust and fine sand as our aggregate.

 When the artist paints on the wet buon fresco surface, the pigment particles, carried in water, are locked into the intonaco as it dries.
 During the chemical process of the slaked lime reacting with the air, the pigments become embedded in a stone-like surface and therefore the artist’s marks become a physical part of the painting-object.

 Using the same method and similar materials that artists have used for centuries, I will help you to create unique, interesting fresco artworks without having to re-plaster your walls or ceiling.

-*Participants are invited to make four fresco paintings on 10cm x 10cm tiles.
-There will be 15.5cm x 15.5cm tiles available for those who feel they can manage the larger size having applied the intonaco to the four smaller tiles.
+- the tiles (participants are invited to make four fresco paintings on 10cm x 10cm tiles and there will be 15.5cm x 15.5cm tiles available for those who feel they can manage the larger size having applied the intonaco to the four smaller tiles)

 - hanging fixtures for you to attach later